 Sprix Nasal Spray Description

-SPRIX is available as an intranasal spray product containing the active ingredient (ketorolac tromethamine) and the excipients edetate disodium (EDTA), monobasic potassium phosphate, sodium hydroxide, and water for injection.
+The inactive ingredients in SPRIX include: edetate disodium (EDTA), monobasic potassium phosphate, sodium hydroxide, and water for injection.

 Sprix Nasal Spray - Clinical Pharmacology

 Mechanism of Action

 Ketorolac has analgesic, anti-inflammatory, and antipyretic properties.